 Demand for housing within the National Park is strong and has inflated house prices beyond the reach of high numbers of households who live and work here, or who want to move to the Park to live and work.

 The main intention of the affordable housing policy is to support such households through provision of more affordable housing.
-Scottish Government planning policy defines affordable housing as 'housing of a reasonable quality that is affordable to people on modest incomes'.

-Housing sites depending on location and number of houses being built will use different solution of delivering affordable housing: social rented, mid-market rent, shared equity, shared ownership and discounted sale (low-cost housing for sale) or a mix of these options.
+Housing sites, depending on location and number of houses, will use different solutions of delivering affordable housing: social rented, mid-market private rented, shared equity, shared ownership and housing sold at a discount or a mix of these options.

 Our delivery note (Appendix 1) provides further information on these types.
 The circumstances for each site: location, ownership, developer aspirations, sources of funding etc. will vary.